-This is a simple harness which actually works well.
-If you start looking into the details, you will see that it’s not as well designed as other, more expensive products on the market but it provides the same functionality and seems to be just as durable as the much more expensive ones on the market.
+This is a simple harness that actually works well.
+If you start looking into the details, you will see that it’s not as well designed as other, more expensive products on the market, but it provides the same functionality.

 This harness comes in 4 sizes and 3 colors and has a soft, mesh material.

-The small design issues I mentioned earlier are e.g., the angle how the back straps connect on the top.
-I can’t imagine a dog type where this would lay flat on the dog’s back, but this is really not an issue in practise unless it makes the fabric wear out faster.
+The small design issues I mentioned previously are, e.g., the angle of the back straps connect on the top.
+I can’t imagine a dog type where this would lay flat on the dog’s back, but this is not an issue in practice unless it makes the fabric wear out faster.

 Running/biking (as an irregular hobby, buy specific equipment if you want to get into it seriously): I would prefer a harness with wider straps and more padded parts also with the back ring attached farther back on the dog, but I guess you can use it to give running/biking with your dog a try before deciding to buy a more suitable gear.

-Hiking: I like it, it doesn’t restrict Mia’s movement and it’s visible.
-It only has straps so dries quite fast although the mesh material soaks in the water.
-It is also easy to put it under a coat which has a hole above the shoulder for the back ring of the harness.
+Hiking: I like it, it doesn’t restrict Mia’s movement, and it’s visible.
+It only has thin straps so dries quite fast, although the mesh material soaks in the water and mud.
+It is also easy to put it under a coat, which has a hole above the shoulder for the back ring of the harness.
 If your dog is a strong puller on hikes, I would go with a more padded harness or with one which has wider straps.
 Something to consider is that it doesn’t have any handle to help your dog up or just quickly grab her if you have to.

-City walk: I think it works pretty well for city walks for the same reason I describe above.
+City walk: It works pretty well for city walks for the same reason I describe above.
 The only downside is that it takes time to get the dog in the harness so, after the first few days of excitement over this harness, I ended up not using it for shorter walks.

-Easy to put on/adjust: wouldn’t say it is easy to put on and it does not have too many options for adjustments.
+Easy to put on/adjust: wouldn’t say it is easy to put on (have to lift up a leg), and it does not have too many options for adjustments.

-I am surprisingly happy with this product, it just feels good to use, stays in place nicely: doesn’t slide, doesn’t cut in behind her legs but it’s close enough to be stable.
-While I had to realize Mia’s color is not matching this pink, I like the bright colors and the simple design.
+We are surprisingly happy with this product, it just feels good to use, stays in place nicely: doesn’t slide, doesn’t cut in behind her legs, but it’s close enough to be stable.
+While we had to realize Mia’s color is not matching this pink, I like the bright colors and the simple design.